-The following is a summary of significant developments in the Company's core businesses during the three years ended December 31, 2019.
+The following is a summary of significant developments in the Company's core businesses during the three years ended December 31, 2020.

-- In 2017, Toromont increased its equipment sales and service territory, and product offerings and breadth of industries served, with the acquisition of the businesses and net operating assets of the Hewitt Group of companies, as further described under Equipment Group Development. - The regular quarterly dividend has been increased annually in each of the last 30 years, maintaining a long-term average target payout of approximately 30-40% of trailing earnings from continuing operations.
-The guarterly dividend was increased by 6% in 2017, 21% in 2018 and 17% in 2019. - The Company maintains a Normal Course Issuer Bid.
-No shares were purchased in 2019. - In 2018, the Company adopted a "new generation" Shareholder Rights Plan (reflecting more recent corporate governance processes and changes to the Canadian take-over bid regime) (the "New Plan").
+- The regular quarterly dividend has been increased annually in each of the last 31 years, maintaining a long-term average target payout of approximately 30-40% of trailing earnings from continuing operations.
+The guarterly dividend was increased by 21% in 2018, 17% in 2019 and 15% in 2020. - The Company maintained a Normal Course Issuer Bid, which expired on August 30, 2020.
+In 2020, the Company purchased 67,800 shares for a total cost of \$4,042,829. - In 2018, the Company adopted a "new generation" Shareholder Rights Plan (reflecting more recent corporate governance processes and changes to the Canadian take-over bid regime) (the "New Plan").
 This New Plan replaces a plan that was initially implemented with the approval of shareholders in November 2005, and last renewed and restated with the approval of shareholders in 2015.
 The terms of the New Plan are contained in a Shareholder Rights Plan Agreement dated February 23, 2018 between the Company and AST Trust Company (Canada).
 A copy of the Existing Plan and the New Plan are available on SEDAR at www.sedar.com or by writing or calling the General Counsel and Corporate Secretary of the Company.
+The Company is seeking a renewal of the New Plan at its upcoming Annual and Special Meeting of Shareholders on May, 5, 2021.